 sudo apt-get upgrade

-Step 3: Finally use the distribution upgrade command.
-This command also intelligently handles changing dependencies with new versions of packages.
-It will attempt to upgrade the most important packages at the expense of less important ones if necessary.
+It will attempt to upgrade the most important packages at the expense of less important ones if necessary, to prevent broken installations.
 The dist-upgrade command may, therefore, remove some outdated and broken packages.
+You can use it when “Step 2” ends up with an error.

 sudo apt-get dist-upgrade

-You can use the unattended upgrade command which will silently install updates without user interaction.
+You can use the unattended upgrade command, which will silently install updates without user interaction.

 sudo apt-get install unattended-upgrades